Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Introduction

+Each linearized subproblem in \cite{Javaherian2}, which requires approximating the action of the inverse Hessian on the gradient of the objective function, is solved using a Conjugate Gradient (CG) algorithm.
+This entails iterative computations of the Fréchet derivative of the forward operator and its adjoint.
+Each CG iteration involves two-way forward propagation of Green’s functions from the emitters to the receivers, followed by two-way back-projection from the receivers to the emitters.
+These steps are repeated for all emitters, resulting in a substantial increase in computational cost, although it remains lower than that of full-wave inversion approaches \cite{Javaherian2}.

+The current manuscript aims to further reduce computational costs by introducing a single-step solution for each linearized subproblem.
+In this method, the Hessian matrix is diagonalized using a high-frequency approximation within the Born approximation framework.
+This framework not only enhances computational efficiency but also serves as an implicit regularization mechanism, suppressing noise and artifacts while preserving fine scattering features essential for high-resolution imaging.
+Furthermore, the proposed method circumvents explicit Hessian computations, making it well-suited for large-scale applications, including high-resolution 3D imaging.

-Section \ref{sec:greens} introduces a Green's function solution to the frequency-domain Helmholtz wave equation based on ray theory and for heterogeneous and absorbing media.
-In section \ref{sec:minimisation_approach}, the proposed Hessian-free ray-born inversion approach for solving the inverse problem of UST is explained.
-Section \ref{sec:ray-tracing} describes ray tracing and how the Green's function for heterogeneous media is approximated based on the ray theory.
-Section \ref{sec:Discretised-approximation} explains the procedure for discretising the forward and inverse problems.
-In section \ref{sec:results}, ray approximation to heterogeneous Green's function is numerically validated, and reconstructed images demonstrating performance of the proposed Hessian-free ray-born inversion approach are presented, and compared to the more costly Hessian-based inversion approach proposed in \cite{Javaherian2}.
-A discussion of significance of results follows in section \ref{sec:discussion}.
+Section \ref{sec:greens} introduces a Green's function solution to the frequency-domain Helmholtz wave equation using ray theory, applicable to weakly heterogeneous and absorbing media.
+Section \ref{sec:minimisation_approach} details the Hessian-free ray-Born inversion approach for solving the inverse problem in QUT.
+Section \ref{sec:ray-tracing} discusses ray tracing and the approximation of the Green's function for heterogeneous media using ray theory.
+Section \ref{sec:Discretised-approximation} outlines the procedure for discretizing both the forward and inverse problems.
+Section \ref{sec:results} provides a numerical validation of the ray-based approximation to the heterogeneous Green’s function and presents reconstructed images illustrating the performance of the proposed Hessian-free ray-Born inversion approach, in comparison with a prototype Born inversion method and the more computationally intensive Hessian-based approach from \cite{Javaherian2}.
+A discussion of these results follows in Section \ref{sec:discussion}.